 Current Positioning and Outlook

-Sector, region and country positioning remained roughly unchanged with a structural zero weight in energy, a continued underweight in financials and a modest overweight in health care and information technology.
-Given the greater presence of ESG opportunities, we remain overweight the eurozone and Europe in general, and underweight emerging markets for the opposite reason.
-We are also underweight Canada and Japan and zero weight Australia.
-The fund has a 5% position in global companies domiciled in the U.S.
+Sector, region and country positioning remained roughly unchanged with a structural zero weight in energy, a continued underweight in financials and an overweight in consumer discretionary and industrials.
+Given the greater presence of ESG opportunities, we remain overweight the eurozone and underweight Emerging Markets for the opposite reason—market weight China and overweight Brazil but underweight everywhere else.
+We are also underweight Japan and zero weight Canada and Australia.
+The fund has a 4% position in global companies domiciled in the U.S.